aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/README.md

 ### Amazon SageMaker

+Clone the [github repo](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker) into SageMaker Studio.

+1. Ingest data into SageMaker Feature Store.
-Go through the steps defined in the Jupyper notebook [contact-center-data.ipynb](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/blob/main/contact-center-data.ipynb).
+- Go through the steps defined in the Jupyper notebook [contact-center-data.ipynb](https://github.com/aws-samples/real-time-churn-prediction-with-amazon-connect-and-amazon-sagemaker/blob/main/contact-center-data.ipynb).
+This notebook will create a Feature Group (FG) and ingest data into the FG using a SageMaker Processing job based on the SageMaker Data Wrangler flow file.

 ### AWS CloudFormation Stack